-All students should become familiar with the UT Health Science Campus Patent Policy (03-003) and with their obligations defined in this policy.
+All students should become familiar with the UT Intellectual Property and Patent Policy and with their obligations defined in this policy.
 Significant points in this policy include obligations to promptly disclose patentable intellectual inventories and discoveries to UT and to assign all rights in discoveries/inventions to UT in accordance with the UT patent policy and Section 3345.12 of the Ohio Revised Code.
 In return, net income from patent will be split between UT and inventor.

-All graduate students are required to sign the Invention Reporting & Assignment Obligations form (available in the Health Science Campus Registrar’s Office) for potentially patentable inventions and discoveries arising from scholarly activities while a student at the University of Toledo.
+All graduate students are required to sign the Intellectual Property and Patent Sign-off Form for potentially patentable inventions and discoveries arising from scholarly activities while a student at the University of Toledo.

 Contact with Research Animals (top of page)